DylanMeeus/springboot_jwt_blog/_posts/2016-08-10-building-an-app-with-Aurelia-1.0-from-authentication-to-calling-an-API.markdown

       config.title = 'Random Quotes App';

-      // Here, we hook into the authorize extensibility point
+      // Here we hook into the authorize extensibility point
       // to add a route filter so that we can require authentication
       // on certain routes
       config.addPipelineStep('authorize', AuthorizeStep);

-      // Here, we describe the routes we want along with information about them
+      // Here we describe the routes we want along with information about them
       // such as which they are accessible at, which module they use, and whether
       // they should be placed in the navigation bar config.map([